 In this day and age, few associate the iconic “ice cream song” or these other ditties with the legacy of blackface and racism in the United States, but their origins reveal the extent to which American culture has been shaped by racist portrayals of African-Americans.

-Next, learn about the racist origins of America’s suburbs, and the story of the first black family to move in.
+After learning about the truth behind the ice cream truck song, learn about the racist origins of America’s suburbs, and the story of the first black family to move in.
 Then, check out this article on the contentious history of the “Happy Birthday” song.